Bituhh/erika/Task B/report-scratch.md

 Tint refers to any hue or mixture of pure colors to which white is added.
 Pastel colors are generally tinted colors.
 Tinted color remains the same color, but it is paler than the original.
-When mixing a tint, always begin with white paint and gradually mix in small amounts of color until you’ve achieved the tint you want.
+When mixing a tint, always begin with white paint and gradually mix in small amounts of color until you’ve achieved the tint you wlant.

 ## Shades